School lunch comments disappoint Allergy NZ

 "If they’re dumb enough to take them, well — Darwin’s."

-Allergy NZ chief executive Mark Dixon — no relation to Steve — said he was "aghast" to hear the other Mr Dixon’s comments.
+Allergy NZ chief executive Mark Dixon — no relation to Steve — said he was "aghast" to hear the comments.

 "We’re disappointed that view has been aired by a person looking for public standing ... but we know that simple education has the potential to change that view," he said.